 Self conducted liquidation sales are a high risk proposition.
 The storeowner takes on the responsibility of managing the store during a time when customer traffic and sales should be at an all time high, customer questions, employee stress, and pressures from lending institutions, suppliers and so on.
 On top of that the owner has to develop a liquidation sale plan, chart discounts, constantly redisplay the merchandise to keep the store looking full, plan and execute advertising, sell fixtures and equipment and on and on.
 Even if the storeowner is experienced in the art of liquidation it’s more than any one person can manage efficiently and the results suffer.

 A self conducted liquidation sale seldom rescues the true value of the stores assets.
 In many cases the store assets are all but lost.
 The owner has worked long and hard to build assets only to see them slip away with an ineffective liquidation sale.
-Our sale plan is built on over ninety years of successful liquidation experience.
+Our sale plan is built on over 100 years of successful liquidation experience.

 For best results an experienced liquidator (Wingate) should be employed.
 With your supervision let us plan and manage the sale freeing you to manage the store.

 The only liquidation method less productive than a self-conducted Going Out Of Business Sale is an auction.
 The primary users of auctions are bankruptcy courts and lending institutions.
 They liquidate as quickly as possible to get the file off their desks.
 They are not concerned with getting the best possible return.
-Store auctions typically get a 5% to 30% return and the auctioneer’s fee and advertising comes out of that.
+Store auctions typically get a 5% to 40% return on cost and the auctioneer’s fee and advertising comes out of that.